Accounting and Law

 Students who pursue careers in finance and corporate strategy gain thorough accounting knowledge and high-powered analytical skills combined with a broad management perspective to prepare them for success in a wide-ranging variety of roles, from CFOs, to consultants, to entrepreneurs.

-Students who pursue careers in public accounting have a complete offering of courses, and they may further their education in and faculty.
+Students who pursue careers in public accounting have a complete offering of courses, and they may further their education in accounting.

 Management accounting at Babson College educates students to develop the skills to judge the financial feasibility of ideas for launching new businesses or for redesigning existing ones, to create business plans that make money, and to grow profitable and sustainable ventures.
 Babson’s management accounting education takes place in a dynamic and experiential learning environment where future leaders are imbued with Entrepreneurial Thought and Action®.
 Babson’s integrated curriculum gives students an appreciation for the strategic context of management accounting.
 World class faculty brings practice-based research and relevant real world experience into the classroom.
 Within this rich environment, students learn to use practical management accounting tools, techniques, and frameworks to analyze and communicate financial and non-financial information to evaluate opportunities, assess performance, and allocate resources in the entrepreneurial, corporate and not for profit environments.